simonsny/nlp_algorythm/README.md

 The second field will accept an url that goes to an html document like this one: https://www.gutenberg.org/files/103/103-h/103-h.htm

 You can find many such html files on https://www.gutenberg.org
+# Execution

+Just run app.py and the local Flask app will launch.

-Create an environment with Anaconda
+# Create an environment with Anaconda

 Create conda env